felicity-borg/AI-PredictiveMaintenance/README.md

   For the purpose of this use case the resource group was created in West US 2 as there is an issue with deploying resources in Europe when using the DSVM, for more info see  [here](https://github.com/Azure/AI-PredictiveMaintenance/issues/150).
   The DSVM was used for this solution to generate the data; when customising this solution for a use case, a DSVM should not be required and resource groups can be created in     more feasible locations.

+ **Note** When creating a username and password for the DSVM use lowercase letters in your username to avoid the `500 Error` when accessing the DSVM using Jupyter Notebooks.
+The `500 error` is  occurs when you have used upper case letter in your `username` and is a known interaction between Jupyter Hub and the PAMAuthenticator it uses.
+For more info see [here](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#create-your-data-science-virtual-machine-for-linux).

 ## Learn More